 On Tuesday, September 29, 2020 from 9 a.m. to 3:45 p.m.
-ET, NINR will hold a virtual workshop on innovative models of care for reducing inequities in maternal health.
-The workshop will explore how nurses, midwives, and birth companions can improve maternal and infant health, specifically for women in U.S. communities affected by structural and health inequalities.
-This event will be available to join via NIH VideoCast.
-Registration is not required.
+ET, NINR held a virtual workshop on innovative models of care for reducing inequities in maternal health.
+The workshop explored how nurses, midwives, and birth companions can improve maternal and infant health, specifically for women in U.S. communities affected by structural and health inequalities.
+The event recording is available to view via NIH VideoCast.

 - What is the impact of alternative birth settings and community-based providers on maternal and infant health?